 Case: A first serve is hit down the middle and is called out and then corrected to good by the center service Line Umpire.
-The Chair Umpire awards the point to the server, but the receiver disagrees saying that he had a play on the ball.
-The Chair Umpire agrees and rules that the point be replayed.
-The Supervisor is called to the court.
+The Chair Umpire awards the point to the server, but the receiver disagrees

 Decision: Point to server.
 The Chair Umpire may not change a judgment decision after a player appeal.